 But Singapore as a whole confused the hell out of me.
 It somehow managed to simultaneously fascinate and bore me; I thought it was visually stunning, but otherwise pretty bland.
 I expected a place with so much creativity and innovation to have an equally cool vibe, and instead the city felt kind of sterile and artificial.

-I did enjoy my time there.
 I loved exploring Singapore and ticking off my bucket list items, I loved everything I saw, but I was also ready to leave and never return lol.
 In summary: worth a visit, but maybe just one visit.
 Maybe I’ll return one day to give it another chance.

 Visiting the Marina Bay Sands (and Staying There, Rip My Wallet)